Kitura/BlueSignals/README.md

 ### Provided APIs

-Signals provides two class level APIs.
-One is used for trapping and handling operating system signals.
+Signals provides four (4) class level APIs.
+Three (3) are used for trapping and handling operating system signals.
 The other function allows for the raising of a signal.

 #### Trapping a signal
+- `trap(signal signal: Signal, action: SigActionHandler)` - This basic API allows you to set and specific handler for a specific signal.

 The example below shows how to add a trap handler to a server in order to perfrorm and orderly shutdown in the event that user press `^C` which sends the process a `SIGINT`.
 ```